undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

 A package looks like a normal script and the only difference is its intendent purpose.
 Usually, an app is meant to be run and "do something".
 For example, the Taxonomy game allows students to learn biological classification through the means of gameplay and Word makes editing text files easier thanks to its useful Graphical User Interface (shortly, GUI).
 A package serves a bit different purpose.

 It also "does something", but is not an application in the same sense as the Taxonomy game and Word are.
 A package provides a set of tools that simplifies the process of developing software.
-To give an illustration, [PyQt5](https://pypi.org/project/PyQt5/) comes with a whole bunch of GUI elements such as buttons, entries, display lists etc. Let's say, I'd like to create an accounting system with GUI.
-With PyQt5, I can assemble some GUI elements to make my app more user-friendly and I don't need to worry of _how this elements are actually implemented_.
-All I need to know is _how to use them_ by learning PyQt4's API.
+To give an illustration, [`PyQt5`](https://pypi.org/project/PyQt5/) comes with a whole bunch of GUI elements such as buttons, entries, display lists etc. Let's say, I'd like to create an accounting system with GUI.
+With `PyQt5`, I can assemble some GUI elements to make my app more user-friendly and I don't need to worry of _how this elements are actually implemented_.
+All I need to know is _how to use them_ by learning `PyQt4`'s API.

-(As a sidenote, API stands for Application Software Interface.
+(_As a sidenote, API stands for Application Software Interface.
 Generally, API defines the communication mechanism between two software components.
-In the example above, between the accounting system and PyQt5.)
+In the example above, between the accounting system and PyQt5._)

 This is exactly what happens with the CSV-SQLite Converter - it is not an application in common sense (although it can be used as such), but a very handy tool kit for programmers who don't have to think about the inner workings of the converter - they just need to know its API.